 Get a Better Home Deal – Inspections and Repair Negotiations

-Homebuyers have a lot to think about when it comes to the negotiations and closing of a home purchase transaction.
-This is especially true for first-time homebuyers.
+Home buyers have a lot to think about when it comes to the negotiations and closing of a home purchase transaction.
+Doubly so for first-time buyers!

-A home purchase transaction is complicated with a great many details, documents, and decisions during the process.
-Many buyers are unaware that the purchase price is only one of the major negotiations in the purchase transaction.
+Buying a home is complex, with a great many details, documents, and decisions during the process.
+But many are unaware that the purchase price is only one of the major negotiations in the purchase transaction.

 Inspection Reports and Common Defects Identified